EpicGamesExt/BlenderTools/docs/ue2rigify/user-interface/3d-view-panel.md

 ### Template

 This dropdown allows you to select a template or create a new one.
+New templates are stored within:
+- windows: `%TEMP%\ue2rigify\resources\rig_templates`
+- unix: `/tmp/ue2rigify/resources/rig_templates`

 ### Mode